coder/docs/environments/autostart.md

 - Off (Autostart doesn't work when environments are *on* to prevent the triggering of a rebuild while you're working)

-Coder may trigger Autostart before your scheduled time to ensure all queued environments are ready on time.
+Coder may trigger Autostart up to 5 minutes before your scheduled time to ensure all queued environments are ready on time.

 ## Enabling Autostart